Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 The primary means of remediating a vulnerability is to update the library: in most cases, vulnerabilities (especially critical ones) are only published once a patch is available in a new version of the library.
 See section [9.
 Updating a library](#9-updating-a-library) for more details.
 Do check that the vulnerability is indeed solved in the newer version of the library.

 If no such remediation is available, do a risk assessment which will have one of these outcomes:
-- If we find that the vulnerability does not pose any actual risk, we can ‘allowlist’ it: that means we allow the specific vulnerability for this library/application to be present.
-This requires CISO approval.
+- If the vulnerability does not pose any actual risk, ‘allowlist’ it: that means you allow the specific vulnerability for this library/application to be present.
+This requires approval from a CISO or other applicable role.
 This _allowlist_ will be reviewed as part of a half-yearly measurement cycle.
-- We can mitigate the risk in some other way.
+- The risk can be mitigated in some other way.
 If, for example, the vulnerability is limited to a single method in the library that is not called by our application.
-We can then test for the use of that method and fail the pipeline in that case, to prevent future accidental risks.
+You can then test for the use of that method and fail the pipeline in that case, to prevent future accidental risks.
-- We may be able to replace, or stop using, the library completely; see [12.
+- The library can be replaced, or no longer used, completely; see [12.
 Replacing a library](#12-replacing-a-library) for more details.
-- In extreme cases, we will shut down the application until the vulnerability is resolved.
+- In extreme cases, you may need to shut down the application until the vulnerability is resolved.